Icemap/Anime4KTool/README.md

 convertGif.gifTo4K(new FileInputStream(new File(testResPath + "sakura.gif")), testResPath + "sakura-2x.gif");
 ~~~

-- You can see usage in unit case also.
+- You can see usage in unit case, too.